Hiimus/veggie-time/TESTING.md

         ![add-recipe](testing_img/userstory_testing/add-recipe.JPG)
 - As a site member, I want to be able to edit my recipes, so that I can change it if I want to.
     - As a site member, the user can edit recipes when the user has clicked a recipe card.
-Once clicked, an edit icon should appear if the user the author of the recipe.
+Once clicked, an edit icon should appear if the user is the author of the recipe.

         ![edit-recipe](testing_img/userstory_testing/edit-recipe.JPG)
         ![editing-recipe](testing_img/userstory_testing/editing-recipe.JPG)